novaprova/novaprova/doc/manual/porting.rst

 ``np/spiegel/platform/``.
 This follows the usual NovaProva convention where namespaces and directories have exactly the same shape.

+Generally there will be three platform specific files:

+- one containing code which depends on the OS alone (e.g. ``linux.cxx``), and
-Generally there will be two platform specific files, one containing code which depends on the OS alone (e.g. ``linux.cxx``) and the other containing code which depends on the combination of the OS the machine architecture (e.g.
+- one containing code which depends on the machine architecture alone (e.g.  ``x86x.cxx``), and
+- one containing code which depends on the combination of the OS the machine architecture (e.g.  ``linux_x86.cxx``).
-``linux_x86.cxx``).

 Build Infrastructure
 ~~~~~~~~~~~~~~~~~~~~